arunpshankar/VertexAI-Document-Discovery/README.md

-Below is a polished version of the instructions you've provided, formatted as a Markdown README for a GitHub repository.
-This README includes a brief introduction, prerequisites, installation steps, and a guide to setting up service account credentials, structured to be user-friendly and easy to follow.

----

 # Intelligent Document Discovery with Vertex AI Search

 This repository contains a Python pipeline designed to automate URL batching for creating search applications leveraging Google Cloud's Vertex AI Search.
 By following the steps outlined below, you will set up a local development environment, configure necessary dependencies, and prepare your system for intelligent document discovery.